 - 1. Given the academic nature of the University, the RC, the Senate and the President shall act to protect the primacy of the academic work of the University.
-Thus, prior to effecting any layoffs, the University shall make every effort to offer each faculty member in the redundant program a transfer to another department or school to an unfilled complement position for which the faculty member is academically qualified or could become qualified with a maximum of two (2) years of retraining. - 2.
-A faculty member who is offered a transfer under H.1. shall have fifteen (15) working days to accept or reject that offer.
-If the faculty member accepts a transfer to another academic unit, he/she shall retain rank, base salary, benefits and seniority.
-If a faculty member chooses not to accept the transfer, or if the University cannot offer such a position, then the faculty member will be laid off in accordance with the Layoff Article.
+Thus, prior to effecting any layoffs of faculty members or Librarians, the University shall make every effort to offer each faculty member or Librarian in the redundant program a transfer to another Department/School to an unfilled complement position for which the faculty member or Librarian is academically qualified or could become qualified with a maximum of two (2) years of retraining. - 2.
+A faculty member or Librarian who is offered a transfer under H.1. shall have fifteen (15) working days to accept or reject that offer.
+If the faculty member or Librarian accepts a transfer to another academic unit, they shall retain rank, base salary, benefits and seniority.
+If a faculty member or Librarian chooses not to accept the transfer, or if the University cannot offer such a position, then the faculty member or Librarian will be laid off in accordance with the Layoff Article.